Skip to main content

 I saw and watched them wilt one leaf at a time.

-Not until writing this, I realized input matters.
-You can't give what you don't have or what you lack.
 When it became obvious that I lacked love was when my plants started to suffer.

-This isn't just about external love being received, it is also about internal love which is within.
+it is also about internal love which is within.

 Do I love myself?